Jose Siri Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads the league with a collective 10 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 10 K/9 to pace the league.

-- White Sox pitchers combine to give up 38 total home runs at a clip of 1.5 per game (second-most in baseball).
+- White Sox pitchers combine to give up the third-most home runs in baseball (39 total, 1.4 per game).

-- The White Sox will send Giolito (1-2) out for his sixth start of the season.
-He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Lynn gets the start for the White Sox, his sixth of the season.
+He is 0-3 with a 7.52 ERA and 32 strikeouts through 26 1/3 innings pitched.

-- His most recent time out came out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Toronto Blue Jays while giving up hits.
+- The right-hander last pitched on Monday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up five hits.

+- The 35-year-old has an ERA of 7.52, with 10.9 strikeouts per nine innings, in five games this season.
+Opponents are hitting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.